 We are now determined to put her mind at rest by finding Charlie a new home where his diabetes will not only be carefully monitored, but where he can also continue to receive the huge amount of love that he has become accustomed to.
 He is an utterly gorgeous cat, an engaging and friendly young senior who loves to climb on your lap and purr like an engine.
+He is the very definition of a 'lap cat', a warm lap being his favourite spot in the world, and the first place he aims for when he meets a new person.
 As you can see from his picture, he is also currently sporting a very fetching Lion King hair cut!

-Charlie receives daily Insulin injections, so his new owner will need to be prepared to do this, and be proficient and responsible about carrying it out when necessary.
+Charlie receives Insulin injections twice daily, so his new owner will need to be prepared to do this, and be proficient and responsible about carrying it out when necessary.
 Someone with experience in caring for a diabetic cat, or even coping with the condition personally, would be ideal.